 To allow for the fusion between the viral and cell membranes to occur, a certain type of protease is typically involved; however, the specific characteristics of this protease can differ between coronaviruses.
 For example, the S protein that surrounds the Middle East respiratory syndrome (MERS)-CoV virus contains a furin cleavage site that promotes the entry of this virus into the cells.

 Comparatively, the S protein of the severe acute respiratory syndrome (SARS)-CoV virus molecule is uncleaved after its fusion with a host cell, thereby indicating that its cleavage occurs after the virus has already entered the cell.

 Image Credit: Kateryna Kon/Shutterstock.com

 Furin and SARS-CoV-2

 The binding of the S protein to angiotensin-converting enzyme 2 (ACE2) has been determined to be a key mechanism in the penetration of SARS-CoV-2 into human cells.
-A recent investigation into the S protein of the SARS-CoV-2 has identified four redundant furin cleavage sites.
+An investigation into the S protein of the SARS-CoV-2 identified four redundant furin cleavage sites.

 Interestingly, furin proteases are found in abundant quantities throughout the respiratory tract, thereby causing researchers to postulate whether the cleavage of the SARS-CoV-2 S protein upon exiting epithelial cells can result in its highly infectious and pathogenic nature.

-Unfortunately, much of the information surrounding furin proteases and their involvement in the spread and infection by the SARS-CoV-2 is still in its early stages and must, therefore, be studied more thoroughly.
+Unfortunately, much of the information surrounding furin proteases and their involvement in the spread and infection by the SARS-CoV-2 is still in its early stages and must be studied more thoroughly.